Wire loop game

 A man playing a version of the wire loop game.

 A wire loop game, or buzz wire, is a game which involves guiding a metal loop (a 'probe') along a serpentine length of wire without touching the loop to the wire.
 The loop and wire are connected to a power source in such a way that, if they touch, they form a closed electric circuit.
 The circuit is connected to a light or sound-emitting device of some sort, so that when the loop and the wire touch, the light-emitting device will light up, and the sound-emitting device will make a sound, traditionally a buzzing noise.
 In commercial implementations of the game the wire is usually bent along a single axis.

 This game is also called a steady-hand game or an electronic loop game.

 History

 The electric buzz wire game was invented by Robert (Bob) Scrimshaw in Yorkshire in 1953.
 Bob was an electrician for RAF ground crew during WWII repairing planes, and was known as a very skilled electronic engineer.
 In 1953 Bob’s close friend John Waddington asked Bob if he could make a game for his garden party, and Bob created and brought along the ‘electronic loop game’.
-The game was a huge hit at the party, and John Waddington went on to parent Bob’s design before producing the first commercial ‘electronic loop game’ for sale from the mid 1950’s, through his Waddingtons Game Co.
+The game was a huge hit at the party, and John Waddington went on to patent Bob’s design before producing the first commercial ‘electronic loop game’ for sale from the mid 1950’s, through his Waddingtons Game Co.